-An obstetrics based SST should be allotted a gynaecological supervisor to work with and receive guidance from.
-This individual needs to be measured and understand what is expected of this trainee who will not be aiming to become a gynaecology consultant in the long run.
-Their evidence should not be compared against the top performing would be gynaecologist.
+An obstetrics-based SST trainee should be allotted a gynaecological supervisor to work with and receive guidance from.
+This individual needs to be measured and understand what is expected of a trainee who is not aiming to become a gynaecology consultant.
+Their evidence should not be compared against the top-performing trainee gynaecologist.
 They must meet the criteria as specified in the curriculum.
 They do not need to exceed this.

-Pre-CCT trainees who enter subspecialty training later during ST6 or ST7 will be expected to have many of these core key skills evidenced already during advanced training, meaning they will have less to achieve in the cross specialty during SST.
+Pre-CCT trainees who enter subspecialty training later during ST6 or ST7 will be expected to have many of these core key skills evidenced already during advanced training, meaning that they will have less to achieve in the cross-specialty during the SST programme.

-It is therefore recommended that an educational plan is developed at the first educational supervisor meeting when commencing SST and this should include a School Board representative/College Tutor to ensure from the beginning what the requirements are and what the SST needs to work towards to during the programme to achieve CCT with subspecialty accreditation.
+It is therefore recommended that an educational plan is developed at a trainee's first educational supervisor meeting when commencing the SST programme, and this should include a School Board representative/College Tutor, who will ensure from the beginning what the requirements are and what the SST trainee needs to work on to achieve CCT with subspecialty accreditation.

-Statement of Expectations for CiP 9: The doctor is competent in recognising, assessing and managing emergencies in gynaecology and early pregnancy (Guidance for CiP 9)
+Statement of Expectations for CiP 9: The doctor is competent in recognising, assessing and managing emergencies in gynaecology and early pregnancy